Top 10 Things Parents Can Do to Help Kids Get the Best Educationby Becton Loveless

 One of the most valuable skills kids will learn in school is organization.
 It may sound trivial, but organization is the bedrock for completing projects on time, putting things away where they go, and learning to live in a clean space.
 Organization is a basic life skill kids will use at school, work, and for the rest of their lives.
 Your kids aren't going to jump at the chance to learn how to pick up their toys, and teens aren't going to be very excited when you tell them organization is the ticket to success, but it's still your job to instill this ability to help them succeed.

-Teach your kids to put things away when they're done with them and organize things like clothes and books for fast location.
+Teach your kids to put things away when they're done with them and organize things like clothes and books for a fast location.
 This will help them get places on time, arrive ready to go, and establish boundaries and cleanliness values.
 To understand how organizational skills affect kids later in life, take a look at these business skill sets:

 - Creating and keeping deadlines